steunix/passweaver-api/docs/index.md

 While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the 'tree' where you would not expect it.

 That is indeed **exactly** how user **Admin** in PassWeaver API works: it's part of the builtin **Admins**, which has read+write access to 'Root' folder, thus to every folder - due to this kind of inheritance.

-## Authentication

-Users can authenticate by local user password or LDAP/Active directory, depending of the user config; PassWeaver uses signed JWTs to keep track of user id between calls, there is no persistent session handling.

 ## Items encryption